thanhnguyen-aws/Strata/CONTRIBUTING.md

 system interaction, file I/O, concurrency, and similar functionality, this can be okay.
-However, because we aim for it to be possible to verify core functionality, we prefer that operations over programs or terms -- such as transformation, verification condition generation, or testing -- be total functions that can, at least in principle, be the subject of proof.
+However, because we aim for it to be possible to verify core functionality, we prefer that operations over programs or terms -- such as transformations, verification condition generation, or testing -- be total functions and that this fact can, at least in principle, be proved.
+That a function is total is also usually a prerequisite for any proofs that use the function in question.

 In some cases, however, it may be valuable to prove properties of code that may, in fact, not terminate.
 For this use case, we prefer the use